kaiser1999/CIBer/README.md

 # Repository for CIBer

-Paper: A New Simple Effective InsurTech Tool: Comonotone-Independence Bayes classifier (CIBer)
+Paper: Comonotone-Independence Bayes classifier (CIBer)
-Author: Yongzhao CHEN, Ka Chun CHEUNG, Nok Sang FAN, James Cheng PENG, and Sheung Chi Phillip YAM
+Author: Yongzhao CHEN, Ka Chun CHEUNG, Nok Sang FAN, Suresh Sethi, and Sheung Chi Phillip YAM

 This is the user guide for Comonotone-Independence Bayesian Classifier (CIBer).
 CIBer is a supervised learning model which deals with multi-class classification tasks.
 The continuous feature variables are discretized and those categorical ones are encoded via the proposed **Joint Encoding**.